Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 The following methods of psychodiagnostics of elderly people are most often used:

-2. Scale of self-esteem and anxiety assessment (C. Spielberger)
+2. Self-esteem and anxiety assessment scale (C. Spielberger)

 4. Test "Egocentric associations"

-6. The study of wisdom (P. Baltes and others)
+6. Study of wisdom (P. Baltes and others)

 Send your good work in the knowledge base is simple.
 Use the form below